 Rolled gold is a hybrid material, consisting of a thin layer of gold that's mechanically bonded or heat-fused to one or both sides of a base metal (often brass or copper), then rolled out into sheets to create jewelry.
-The thickness of the gold layer can vary but is generally at least five percent of the total metal weight (vs. gold-plated, which uses a thinner sheet of gold).
+The thickness of the gold layer can vary but is generally at least five percent of the total metal weight.
 Unlike other costume jewelry metals, rolled gold is hypoallergenic and should not cause a problem for anyone with skin sensitivities to other or mixed metals.

 Rolled Gold History

 This type of layered gold was patented in England in 1817 and it became a prime source for semi-precious and better-quality costume jewelry in the Victorian era.
 Using rolled gold allowed jewelry designers to create and sell intricate pieces without the high cost of solid gold.
 Rolled gold saw a renewed surge of popularity in the 1920s and 1930s, especially in utilitarian objects such as watches and fountain pens.

 Earlier English and American 19th-century rolled gold articles might be stamped with the word "Gilt."
 Designations such as "1/20 12K G.F." or "1/20 12K RG" indicate a later, 20th-century piece of jewelry or accessory.
 If a piece of gold jewelry has a mark like that, it means the item is made of 1/20 rolled gold and is made of 12 karat gold.
 Modern rolled gold jewelry should always have a stamp that indicates how much gold is used and its level of purity.
 Often times the letters "RG" indicate that the metal used is rolled gold.
 Sometimes pieces have "RGP" instead, meaning "rolled gold plate."

 The Difference Between Rolled Gold and Gold Plate